dvdmtw98/blog/Post Vault/articles/2022-08-13-docker-101-part-3-containers.md

 ![Docker Container Logs](images/docker-container/docker-container-logs.png)

-The `-f` flag can be passed to above command to follow the logs that is generated by the container in real time.
+The `-f` flag can be passed to the above command to follow the logs as they are generated.

 ### Starting Stopped Containers